kuangzheng800/kuangzheng800.github.io/_posts/2020-01-16-Boston_Construction_Permits.md

 The follow cell gives us the option to further filter down the desired permit types in our study

 Now we are ready to create our spatial objects.
 This turns our permit data into a geodataframe.
 Right now it's just dots with no fine-tuned feature to display.
-We use EPSG:2805 (massachusetts mainland) projected coordinate system. crs is not a necessary argument in creating GeoDataFrame, but I found it helpful in aligning our geodataframe to our basemaps.
+We use EPSG:2805 (Massachusetts mainland) projected coordinate system. crs is not a necessary argument in creating GeoDataFrame, but I found it helpful in aligning our geodataframe to our basemaps.

 ```python